jzolee/HAL2UDP/README.md

 # HAL2UDP
 External step generator and IO interface for LinuxCNC over Ethernet with dual-core ESP32 and W5500 modules.<br>

 The hardware is connected to LinuxCNC over Ethernet.
-The controller operates in position mode at low speed and at higher speeds in velocity mode.<br>
+The controller operates in velocity mode.<br>

 [video on operation](https://youtu.be/UXWcg7PwRJs)

+### Changelog
+The INT pin of the W5500 module has been connected to the GPIO39 pin of the esp32 module.

+Therefore, the number of inputs is reduced to 7.

+The code has been optimized to be faster, so a higher step frequency is possible.

+ESP-IDF framework, native W5500 driver -> there is no external library.

+The LinuxCNC HAL pins' and parameters' names have been changed for a better understanding.

+(I couldn't test the pwm function of output pins, I hope they work)

 ### Features
 * **step** and **dir** signals for 3 axes
-* 8 input pins
+* 7 input pins
 * 6 output pins, any can be pwm signal
-* step frequency up to 40 kHz
+* step frequency up to 100 kHz
 ### Install
-Clone this repository and open it with platformIO
+Clone/Copy this repository and open it with platformIO
 ### Settings
-set your eth0 to 192.168.96.55<br>
+set your eth0 to 192.168.96.XX<br>
 (the Esp32 with Ethernet will have 192.168.96.54)
 ### LinuxCNC driver
 ```bash